 Even if there is no hard rule that prevent a user to configure a different number of queue on a NIC as the number of lcores (polling and processing threads) configured on the vrouter; the best scenario is to configure each multi queue NIC with a same number of queue as the number of configured polling and processing threads on the vrouter.

-We also have to take into consideration that currently the DPDK vrouter is unable to process correctly a multi queue NIC which is configured with more queues than the number of polling and processing threads configured on the vrouter.
+NOTE: We also have to take into consideration that currently the DPDK vrouter is unable to process correctly a multi queue NIC which is configured with more queues than the number of polling and processing threads configured on the vrouter.

 MPLS over GRE overlay